TheJEC357True/Anathema/README.md

 *   **Quest System:**
     *   Implemented a graph-based quest management system.
     *   Designed C++ `UQuestNode` for quest definition (prerequisites, follow-ups).
+    *   Designed C++ `UObjective` to be used in polymorphism for general quest objective tracking/definition.

 *   **Modular Health & Combat System:**
     *   Developed a reusable `UHealthComponent` (C++) that can be attached to any actor (player, enemy, destructible environment).